- Security Options

 These are the default configurations that are applicable to all the newly created service instances.
 Service Instances can also overwrite the default configurations set on them by making modifications in properties view.

 Configurations defined here are set on the Service Instance in Runtime Arguments section of the properties view.
-For example if the user wants to change the heap memory settings, he can provide the values for memory tuning properties.
+For example if the user wants to change the heap memory settings, he can provide the values for memory tuning properties as shown in Figure 7.

-After defining these configurations, the default values are set when a service instance is drag-and-dropped in Orchestration editor and can be seen in Runtime Arguments section.
+After defining these configurations, the default values are set when a service instance is drag-and-dropped in Orchestration editor and can be seen in Runtime Arguments section as shown in Figure 8.

 These properties are set on the JVM on which the service instance will be launched.